Stereo Slides

 Digital files

-Today, the Chicago Lighthouse International Exhibition of Stereo photography is proud to be listed as one of the longest continuing contributor to the Chicago Lighthouse.
+Today, the Chicago Lighthouse International Exhibition of Stereo Photography is proud to be listed as one of the longest continuing contributor to the The Chicago Lighthouse.

 Return to Lighthouse Main Page